Kerry Katona: 2013–present: Atomic Kitten reunion and other work

 In 2013, Katona reunited with Liz McClarnon and Natasha Hamilton to reform Atomic Kitten for the reality show The Big Reunion, along with five other pop groups of their time – 911, Honeyz, B*Witched, Five and Liberty X. After the show, they officially reunited and toured for four years.
-In 2017, Katona left the group again when she got drunk and hit Hamilton after a performance in Australia.
-In 2019, Katona appeared in the sixth series of E4 reality series Celebs Go Dating.
+Katona also appeared in advertisements for payday loan company Cash Lady, one of which was banned by the Advertising Standards Authority.
+In 2017, Katona left Atomic Kitten again following an altercation with Hamilton after a performance in Australia.
+In 2019, Katona appeared on the sixth series of E4 reality series Celebs Go Dating.